siph/resume-md/README.md

 GitHub Pages is used to deploy the stylized HTML file as a static site.
 For this to work, the Workflow Permissions MUST be set to read/write and the repository must be public or the user a pro user.
+If you forked this repository or didn't copy the branches during generation, you will need to point the pages deployment to the `gh-pages` branch under the `Pages` settings.

 ## Credits